 In an Ecogram these relationships can look like:

-You’ll find that therapists are attentive to these boundaries, as described by their clients.
+You’ll find that therapists are attentive to these boundaries, as drawn or as described by their clients.
+It can help to consider how these relationships, and the boundaries within which they operate, can change over time.

-Much therapy is about how to manage a response to disrupted relationships – can they be repaired, adapted and/or accepted?
+Much therapy is about managing disrupted relationships – can they be repaired, adapted and/or accepted?
 Very few individuals are going to live long in this world without a disrupted relationship.
 Therefore, the issue is not if this work has to be done – but when it will be needed.
+Models of change show how boundaries can shift over time.
+Our safe experiments need to take account of the ‘inertia’ that sits at the heart of those models of change.
+Nudges can help us manage that inertia and move us along that scenic route.

 True, many people work through these disruptions without professional support, but the opportunity for something to go awry increases as the years go along.
 An example of the process that can arise when relationships are seriously disrupted can be found at: